How to use shortcuts

 - To be useful, shortcut codes must have a logical connection to the long account code.

 - Shortcut codes can be a combination of alpha-numeric characters and are limited to 20 characters.
+A period is also allowed.
+Do not use any other special characters.

 - The same shortcut code may not be used for more than one account